marcoonroad/marcoonroad.github.io/_posts/2017-02-21-Introduction-to-Capability-Concepts.md

 of the general ideas of the Capability model.
 If we pass a writable view to the `null` device, the effects of the `null` device will be propagated to the `append` operation, that is, this won't cause any interference on the composed readable view.
-You will never know, anyway, if any introduced capability is either a virtual or concrete one -- this gives the power to the client run your code in an isolated environment for testing or sandboxing, it's only you responsibility to believe that the introduced capabilities are real system resources (but don't rely on it).
+You will never know, anyway, if any introduced capability is either a virtual or concrete one -- this gives the power to the client run your code in an isolated environment for testing or sandboxing, it's only your responsibility to believe that the introduced capabilities are real system resources (but don't rely on it).

 Notice that `ReadableStream` and `WritableStream` capabilities _imply also_ `AppendableStream`, but not the other way around.